KQM-git/TCL/docs/characters/geo/arataki-itto.md

 **Notes**

-* Ushi counts towards the Geo construct limit.
+* Ushi counts towards the Geo Constructs limit.
 * Ushi's duration starts at land, not on cast.
 * Hold E has a maximum 10s timer.
 * Ushi still persists and gains stacks after teleporting.